BEFORE AND AFTER BEDROOM DESIGN

 DIY- A cool girls’ bedroom design idea with before and after pictures.
-Sandra Wilkinson redesigned her daughter’s pink bedroom into a cool-looking turquoise dream come true bedroom for her 11-year-old daughter.
+Hi, I’m Sandra Wilkinson and I just redesigned my 11-year-old daughter’s pink bedroom into a cool-looking turquoise dream come true bedroom.

 Now that she is 11 and ready for a change, she picked Turquoise for her bedroom design color theme.
 I let her pick out her own bedding from Burlington Coat Factory which happened to have a great price, but the quality reflected the huge discount.
 It will have to be replaced soon enough, but my daughter is so happy with her new room.”

 The tulle is a perfect addition to the skirt not only because it looks so beautiful, but I especially like it because Savanna is an ice skater.
-Doesn’t the skirting remind you of the costumes ice skaters sometimes wear?
+The skirting reminds me of the costumes skater’s wear.